 Cash and Credit card

-Allows merchants to accept various form of payments such as credit card, BancNet, G-Cash, Paypal, DragonPay online banking and over the counter.
-It offers Direct Link Online as an integrated, secure, one stop payment switch.
-It also has virtual terminal, email payment, virtual link, recurring payment, tokenization, among other services for merchants.
+Allows merchants to accept various forms of payments such as credit card, BancNet, G-Cash, Paypal, DragonPay online banking and over the counter.
+It offers Direct Link Online as an integrated, secure, one-stop payment switch.
+It also has a virtual terminal, email payment, virtual link, recurring payment, tokenization, among other services for merchants.

 Offers credit card, cash (BancNet, remittance centers, Globe GCash, Smart Money), Paypal, regional, China payments, among others in its system.
 Packages are dependent on what payment options and features you want to be activated.